saigegit/SAIGE-doc/docs/UK_Biobank_WES_analysis.md

 - You need to first conduct LD pruning for the hard-called genotypes in the plink file (`.bed`/`.bim`/`.fam`).

-- By default, markers with MAF >= 1% and missing rate <= 0.15 in the specified PLINK file are used to construct the sparse GRM

-- Benchmark:  with 241,660 markers and 459,797 European samples in the LD pruned PLINK file, the script below takes 7hr:40min with 72 CPUs and 35 Gb of memory to finish.

 ### Preparing input files

- - Perform LD pruning on markers with MAF >= 1% using the PLINK file for GRM construction using the hard called genotypes
+ - Perform LD pruning using PLINK2 with the parameters *--indep-pairwise 50 5 0.05* using the PLINK file for GRM construction using the hard called genotypes

 ### Run the script